meling/insperahacks/README.md

 5. Check that you can give a score by clicking one of the number buttons.

+Note that you need to install the script again, if you reload the page, e.g. every time you navigate to a different part of Inspera, or log back in.
+Just follow the steps above again.

 ## Navigation and Scoring

 **Scoring:** press any number button :zero:, :one:, :two:, ... :nine: to give that score.
 There is currently no way to give scores higher than 9, but it should be possible to map other keys to higher scores if necessary.